Iluvitari/AZ104-Notes/Practice exam notes.md

 Cant change usage model after an MFA provider is created

 Load balancing:
-Back end pools are added by network contributors
+Back end pools and health probes are added by network contributors